rodrigoklein/gs1-hc-spec/V1.0/Workflow_Samples/ReceivingSample.md

 Below you can find an InboundResponse with an Error.

-If you get an error tag instead a receipt, knows that the message can´t be consider delivered.
+If you get an error tag instead of a receipt, know that the message can´t be considered delivered.

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>